 Time Number One involved removing a bit of my right breast and 25 sessions of radiotherapy to the said right breast; Time Number Two saw me wave bye-bye to that right breast completely and say, “hi”, to a new, ‘reconstructed’ breast using skin and muscle from my back; Time Number Three meant I was never going to be told “You’ve got cancer”, again because it was Stage IV incurable cancer.
 This type means it’s found its way into one or more of your major organs and/or bones.

 The thing I quickly learned about chemotherapy is that you actually get to choose if you would like to have chemotherapy or not.
 I never knew???
-Because it turns out that if your oncologist believes that chemotherapy is going to benefit your chances of survival and you are offered it, then you, as the patient, has the final choice as to whether this chemical cocktail is allowed in to your bloodstream.
-There are lots of factors considered in order to arrive at this conclusion, like size and position of tumour/s, lymph nodes affected etc, etc.
+Because it turns out that if your oncologist believes that chemotherapy is going to benefit your chances of survival and you are offered it, then you, as the patient, have the final choice as to whether this chemical cocktail is allowed into your bloodstream.
+There are lots of factors considered in order to arrive at this conclusion, like the size and position of tumour/s, lymph nodes affected etc, etc.

 My introduction to chemotherapy came quite far along my cancer path (I don’t like the expression, ‘journey’.
 I’m not really sure why.
 I’ll have to think about that one).
 It was December 2007 and went something like this: